PeterLungNCSU/NHL/README.md

 Before we jump into the analysis, let’s do some data investigation.
 We will start with histograms of the variables we are interested in.
-The following is a histogram with all teams included:
+The following is the summary statistics by team and a histogram with all teams included:

 ``` r
 #Pulling Goalie data and creating a histogram